nv1t/blog.hoeja.de/src/Blog/im-afraid-by-shaina-feinberg.rst

 was written and sewn together by `Shaina Feinberg (www.f-berg.org)`_.
 She told me, she stopped making them about 6 years ago.
 My brother never went to America, he never visited New York.
 Where the hack did he get this from?
 Probably i will ask him later.
-After the bonus where 8 empty cards.
+The bonus were 8 empty cards.
 So i finish what she intended to start:

-    i'm afraid i'm afraid of not beeing recognised or simply categorized. i'm afraid of shattering doors in the storm of heat, of built up anger which comes out, and things which should never be said. loosing friends because of words can hurt. but not saying them even more.
+    i'm afraid, i'm afraid of not beeing recognised or simply categorized. i'm afraid of shattering doors in the storm of heat, of built up anger which comes out and things which should never be said. i'm afraid of loosing friends because words can hurt. but not saying them even more.

 I really, really enjoyed it.
 It made my day! :) I will probably sew it back together and give it to somebody else, if he/she needs it.